AlgyJr/ios_guides/Adding-Image-Assets.md

 Asset Catalogs makes asset management easy.
 To add assets to a project, follow the steps below.
+Note that in **Xcode 10**, the Media Library has moved from the lower right-hand corner - to access the assets from a storyboard with Xcode 10, hit command + shift + m.

 ![adding image assets](https://i.imgur.com/N46BHYj.gif)